How can you detect and remove keyloggers? Header image

 How can you detect and remove keyloggers?

-Keyloggers are just 1 type of malware that threatens your computer.
+Keyloggers are just one type of malware that threatens your computer.
 So it’s imperative you know what they are and how to detect a keylogger on a Mac.

 Fortunately, keyloggers are easy to remove (with the right tools and knowledge).
 This article will provide you with everything you need to know.